 Research on nut intake in relation to diabetes and cancer is mixed, with some studies showing a positive effect (whereas others are neutral and don’t show a benefit of nut consumption).

 Nutrition Content of Nuts and Seeds

-Nuts and seeds contain many essential nutrients to benefit human health 1.
-Each variety of nut or seed has its own unique profile of nutrients but as a group, they all typically contain:
+Nuts and seeds contain many essential nutrients that benefit human health 1.
+Each nut or seed has its own unique profile of nutrients but, as a group, they typically contain:

-Each individual nut or seed contains varying levels of these nutrients so including a variety in your diet can provide the widest range of nutrition 1.
+Including a variety of nuts and seeds in your diet can provide the widest range of nutrition 1.

 Why It’s Important to Eat Nuts and Seeds as a Vegan

-This is why I list nuts and seeds as one of the six food groups for a healthy vegan diet.
-Omnivores can also reap the benefits of including this fantastic food group into their daily routine.
+This is why I consider nuts and seeds as one of the six food groups for a balanced vegan diet.

 List of Nuts and Seeds to Include in a Vegan Diet

 You can include many delicious nuts and seeds into your vegan diet.